Fleckism/SecurityPlus/5 Summarizing Basic Cryptographic Concepts/5A Compare and Contrast Cryptographic Ciphers.md

 ## SYMMETRIC ENCRYPTION

 A symmetric cipher is one in which encryption and decryption are both performed by the same secret key.
 The secret key is so-called because it must be kept secret.
-If the key is lost or stolen, the security is breached.
-Symmetric encryption is used for confidentiality.
+If the key is lost or stolen, the security is breached. **Symmetric encryption is used for confidentiality**.
 For example, Alice and Bob can share a confidential file in the following way:

 1. Alice and Bob meet to agree which cipher to use and a secret key value.
 They both record the value of the secret key, making sure that no one else can discover it.
 2. Alice encrypts a file using the cipher and key.